 Once lodged, nomination papers are checked to ensure the candidate is eligible (including that their name appears on a parliamentary roll) and the nominators are two electors whose names appear on the electoral roll for the relevant electoral issue (ward, subdivision etc.).
-Formats of candidate profile statements are also checked.

-Lodging nomination forms should not be left to the last minute.
-If a nomination form is lodged late on the morning that nominations close and is incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation and the nomination paper could be invalidated.
-To avoid this, candidates should ensure their nomination forms are lodged in sufficient time to be checked and allow for correction if necessary.
+Should a nomination form be lodged late on the morning that nominations close and is incorrectly completed or ineligible nominators are provided, there may not be enough time to correct the situation, and the nomination could be invalidated.

-Once accepted, nomination forms are a public document and are open for inspection.
+Once accepted, the nomination paper is public, and the front pages are open for inspection.